soketi/echo-server/README.md

 ### ⚓ Deploy with Helm

 Echo Server can also be deployed as Helm v3 chart using [charts/echo-server](https://github.com/soketi/charts/tree/master/charts/echo-server).
 You will find complete installation steps to configure the app on any Kubernetes cluster.

+### 🌍 Running at scale

+If you run Echo Server standalone in a cluster, at scale, you might run into capacity issues: RAM usage might be near the limit and even if you decide to horizontally scale the pods, new connections might still come to pods that are near-limit and run into OOM at some point.

+Running [Network Watcher](https://github.com/soketi/network-watcher) inside the same pod will solve the issues by continuously checking the current pod using the Prometheus client (**Prometheus Server is not needed!**), labeling the pods that get over a specified threshold.

 ## 🤝 Contributing